-- to provide an effective learning environment that nurtures and stimulates, giving opportunities to celebrate success. - to identify children who demonstrate a specific gift or talent in any area of the curriculum or in their personal life.
+- to identify children who demonstrate a specific ability or talent in any area of the curriculum or in their personal life. - to provide an effective learning environment that nurtures and stimulates, giving opportunities to celebrate success.

-We will provide opportunities to
+We will provide opportunities to:

-- : encourage all children to perform to the best of their abilities and reach their full potential. - : encourage the development of specific skills and talents. - : extend and enrich pupils' thinking skills. - : develop children's problem solving and decision making. - : stimulate emotional, cultural, social, physical and spiritual development. - : develop cross-curricular links.
+- : encourage all children to perform to the best of their abilities and reach their full potential - : encourage the development of specific abilities and talents - : extend and enrich pupils' thinking skills - : develop children's problem solving and decision-making - : stimulate emotional, cultural, social, physical and spiritual development - : develop cross-curricular links.